chatala1/BMW-Concierge/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ---
-[^bmw]: All logos and brand names are property of their respective owners, and the use does not imply endorsement of or affiliation with Smartcar.
+[^1]: All logos and brand names are property of their respective owners, and the use does not imply endorsement of or affiliation with Smartcar. [^1]
-[^bmw]: This project is not affiliated with BMW AG or its subsidiaries.
+[^2]: This project is not affiliated with BMW AG or its subsidiaries. [^2]